Alfresco/docs-alfresco/intelligence-services/latest/config/index.md

     For more details on extending the features of Digital Workspace, see the Alfresco Content Application documentation: [Extending](https://alfresco-content-app.netlify.com/#/extending/){:target="_blank"}.

-You're now ready to start Alfresco Content Services.
+You're now ready to start Content Services.